-The term 'Discount Rate' is included in the Real Estate edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Discount Rate' is included in the Real Estate edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 The term discount rate actually has several meanings.
 Where interest rates and banks are concerned, the discount rate proves to be the actual interest rate that central banks charge their member depositing institutions.
 When these banks choose to borrow funds from the central bank or the Federal Reserve as their lender of last resort, then this is the rate that they will be required to pay them as interest.